Skip to main content

 You can start investing with as little as €50.
 It “only” charges 1.00% as a yearly management fee with no hidden costs (no rebalancing fees or reporting fees).
 It is quite high for a Robo-Advisor but still below what other financial institutions charge you to do a similar job.
 They will send you all the information you need for your tax return at the end of each year.

-On security terms, Birdee is supervised by two Luxembourg financial authorities: the Commission de Surveillance du Secteur Financier (CSSF) and by the Commissariat aux Assurances (CAA).
+On security terms, Birdee is supervised by two Luxembourg financial authorities: the Commission de Surveillance du Secteur Financier (CSSF) and the Commissariat aux Assurances (CAA).

 Acorns Europe Alternatives